ErtonyBashil/computer-vision/README.md

 85 images.
 This study using YOLOv5 as the training model.
 This study obtains the greatest result in 300 epochs instead of 500 epochs, which prove that the higher epochs doesn’t always mean the greater performance.

-Roboflow offers an easy data augmentation function for users by clicking and setting up a few things the annotation was done ....

-The Adam Optimizer using binary cross-entropy was used to generate the model.
-The mark detection system was able to show excellent result with accuracy of 97.8% with ResNet50.

 ### Implementation